 - All participants must use the Media Player in the virtual classroom in order to play audio and video files.
 Hosts and Students should not play audio through computer speakers because their microphone may pick it up and play it in the virtual classroom session.

-- Allow the access to your microphone only if you are about to talk.
-If you are not using it, mute yourself in order not to interrupt others that want to take part of the conversation.
+- Allow access to your microphone only when you are about to talk.
+If you are not using it, mute yourself in order not to interrupt others that want to take part in the conversation.

 Recommendations for Teachers: